spenprase/spenprase.github.io/_pages/research.md

     <div class="research-row">
             <div class="img-col">
         <img src="/assets/images/Dartmouth/slackwater_abbylab.JPG" alt="Laurentide Meltwater Routing and Slackwater Deposition">
-        <p class="img-caption">Undergraduate research student Abby Wilwerding (Minnesota '24) working in the lab to describe sediment cores</p>
+        <p class="img-caption">Abby Wilwerding (Minnesota '24) working in the lab to describe sediment cores</p>
       </div>
       <div class="text-col">
         <h3>Tracing late-glacial meltwater routing to the ocean using slackwater sediment records</h3>
         <p>Slackwater sediments are deposited with river mouths are inundated by floodwaters.
 In this project, we analyzed a slackwater sediment core taken from a tributary river system in southeastern Minnesota and related sediment geochemistry to sediment provenance and shifts in southern Laurentide Ice Sheet meltwater routing in the Holocene.
-University of Minnesota undergraduate Abigail Wilwerding (see Teaching & Mentoring page) was instrumental in this work and the manuscript is currently in review.</p>
+University of Minnesota undergraduate Abby Wilwerding (see Teaching & Mentoring page) was instrumental in this work and the manuscript is currently in review.</p>
       </div>
     </div>
   </div>